Grant of probate

 Contacting the Probate Registry

-Once the forms are completed, you send them, the original will and the death certificate to the Probate Registry.
+Once the forms are completed, you send them, with the original will and the death certificate to the Probate Registry.

 As well as supplying the right paperwork, you need to swear an executor’s oath (that the details you’ve provided are correct).
 This can be at your nearest Probate Registry or a local solicitor’s office.
 A solicitor will charge a small fee for administering the oath, but using one may be faster than waiting for an appointment at the Registry, where opening hours are often restricted.